MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/bitlocker-csp.md

 Value type is int.
 Supported operation is Get.

 Supported values:

 - 0 - Indicates that the device is compliant.
-- Any non-zero value - Indicates that the device is not compliant.
+- Any non-zero value - Indicates that the device isn't compliant.
 This value represents a bitmask with each bit and the corresponding error code described in the following table:

 | Bit | Error Code |
 |-----|------------|